-The Corporation has issued offering memorandums (the "Offering") for unsecured bonds, of up to a maximum of 15,000 bonds, at a price of \$1,000 per bond for expected total gross proceeds of \$15,000,000 and a minimum of 150 bonds at a price of \$1,000 per bond for total gross proceeds of \$150,000.
-The minimum offering of 150 bonds has been reached.
-Each bond bears simple interest of 10% per annum.
+The Corporation has issued offering memoranda (the "Offering") for unsecured bonds of up to a maximum of 15,000 bonds at a price of \$1,000 per bond, for expected total gross proceeds of \$15,000,000.
+The minimum Offering of 150 bonds at a price of \$1,000 per bond, for total gross proceeds of \$150,000 has been reached.

-At the time of purchase, the Subscribers elected one of the following two options in respect of the 10% interest payable on the bonds:
+At the time of purchase, the Subscribers elect one of the following two options with respect to the 10% interest payable on the bonds:

-- (i) a bond will entitle the holder to 10% simple interest per annum payable quarterly within fifteen (15) business days of March 15, June 15, September 15 and December 15 of each year during the term of the bond, commencing on the last business day of December, 2014; or - (ii) a bond will entitle the holder thereof to 10% compound interest calculated annually and payable on the date the bonds are redeemed by the Corporation in accordance with the terms of this Offering Memorandum.
+- (i) the bond will entitle the holder to 10% simple interest per annum, payable quarterly at the equivalent quarterly rate of 2.4115% within fifteen (15) business days of March 15, June 15, September 15 and December 15 of each year during the term of the bond, commencing on the last business day of December, 2014; or - (ii) the bond will entitle the holder thereof to 10% compound interest calculated annually and payable on the date the bonds are redeemed by the Corporation in accordance with the terms of this Offering Memorandum.